Key Concepts

 Filtering

-In some cases it is required to perform modifications on the Events content, the process to alter, enrich or drop Events is called Filtering.
+You might need to perform modifications on an Event's content.
+The process to alter, append to, or drop Events is called filtering.

 • Append specific information to the Event like an IP address or metadata.